First recorded by Helen Jepson (1936).

 From the wiki: “‘Ball and Chain’ (also known as ‘Ball ‘n Chain’) was written and first recorded by Blues artist Willie Mae ‘Big Mama’ Thornton (‘Hound Dog‘).
 Although her recording did not appear on the record charts, ‘Ball ‘n’ Chain’ has become one of Thornton’s best-known songs largely due to performances and recordings by Janis Joplin with Big Brother & The Holding Company.
 According to music writer Gillian Gaar, Thornton originally had recorded the song for Bay-Tone Records in the early 1960s, but it was not released until 1968 (by Arhoolie Records).
 Gaar adds that ‘[Bay-Tone held] on to the copyright – which meant that Thornton missed out on the publishing royalties when Janis Joplin recorded the song later in the decade.’

 “However, Thornton’s (and Big Brother/Joplin’s) releases do list ‘W.M.
 Thornton’ as the songwriter.
 In 1967, after hearing a set by Big Mama Thornton at the Both/And Club, Joplin and Big Brother guitarist James Gurley asked Thorton if they record do ‘Ball and Chain’.
 ‘OK, take it and sing it,’ was all Thorton said and then she meticulously wrote them down the lyrics of the song for Gurley to use.
 With permission granted, and a signed release by Thorton’s manager, Jim Moore, Big Brother & The Holding Company began performing ‘Ball and Chain’ as part of their set.

 First recorded by Roger Miller (C&W #12 1969).

 Other hit versions by Gordon Lightfoot (US #13/CAN #1 1970), Janis Joplin (US #1 1971).
 Jerry Lee Lewis (US #40/MOR #39/CAN #50 1971).

-From the wiki: “Roger Miller was the first artist to have a hit with ‘Me and Bobby McGee’, peaking with it at #12 on the US country chart in 1969.
+“Kenny Rogers & the First Edition then covered the song (with Rogers on lead vocals), releasing it in on their album Ruby, Don’t Take Your Love To Town in 1969.
 Gordon Lightfoot’s 1970 recording hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top-10 hit in South Africa in 1971.

 First recorded by Erma Franklin (US #62/R&B #10 1967 |UK #9 1992).